Configuration

 --connection=CONNECTION Doctrine connection to use.

---exclude=EXCLUDE Comma separated list of tables to exclude from diagram.
+--exclude=EXCLUDE Name of the table to exclude from the diagram. (multiple values allowed)

 $ bin/console help doctrine:diagram:class